Frequently Asked Questions

-Credit cards, debit cards, and Chase QuickPay are accepted.
+Credit cards, debit cards, PayPal, and Chase QuickPay are accepted.
 Gift cards and HSA cards are not accepted.
 Checks are not accepted (as, unfortunately, some individuals have demonstrated "creative" accounting methods).
-PayPal is not accepted because their fees are higher than my card processing company (which makes a big difference for a small business).

 Accent reduction involves learning how to speak with an American English accent.
 You're adding a new way of speaking to your professional and personal toolbox, so you will not "lose" your accent.
 By learning an additional way to speak, you'll have the option to code switch as you desire between your current accent and your new American English accent.
 (It's like you gained a super power).